z3z1ma/cdf/docs/api_reference.md

 #### entrypoint

-The entrypoint of the component.
+The entrypoint of the component in the format module:func.

 <a id="core.specification.base.PythonEntrypoint.main"></a>